 Raise your hand if you’re with me on this:

 A working budget could very well be one of the secrets to sanity and peace of mind for households.
-Besides making sure that we have enough allocated to cover all our basic necessities every month, it also helps us ensure that we’re also putting enough money in the right places for our longer-term plans, whether it’s for a family trip next year or a downpayment for a new car that you and your partner are thinking of getting.
+Besides making sure that we have enough allocated to cover all our basic necessities every month, it also helps us ensure that we’re putting enough money in the right places for our longer-term plans, whether it’s for a family trip next year or a down payment on a new car that you and your partner are thinking of getting.

 Your budget is unrealistic